Alabama

 Drop Boxes

-No drop boxes are available.
+No, ballot drop boxes are not available in Alabama.
 You may hand-deliver your ballot to the Absentee Election Manager’s office in your county.
-You can look up the address of your county Absentee Election Manager office here.
+You can look up the address of your county Absentee Election Manager office here

 Early Voting